exercism/python/exercises/practice/wordy/.approaches/recursion/content.md

 4. The loop runs again — and so do the calls to `calculate()` — until there isn't any match that splits the question or any errors.
 5. One at a time, the numbers are returned from the `calculate()` calls on the stack, until the main `mul(calculate("1 plus -10"), calculate("13 divided by 2"))` is solved, at which point the answer is returned.

-For a more visual picture, you can step through the code on [pythontutor.com][recursion-in-loop-pythontutor].
+For a more visual picture of the process (including how it fails on long inputs), you can step through the code on [pythontutor.com][recursion-in-loop-pythontutor].

 [amortization]: https://www.investopedia.com/terms/a/amortization.asp
 [approach-import-callables-from-operator]: https://exercism.org/tracks/python/exercises/wordy/approaches/import-callables-from-operator